 Your side effects will probably ease up after about 3–6 months, once your body gets used to your IUD.
 So if you can stick it out for a few months, there’s a good chance any side effects you’re having will eventually go away or be less noticeable.
 You can keep track of any side effects you're experiencing with our birth control app.
 If you’re still having pain or other side effects that bother you after a while, or your side effects are really bad, talk with your nurse or doctor.

 While IUDs are one of the best ways to prevent pregnancy, they don't protect you from sexually transmitted infections.
 Luckily, using condoms every time you have sex reduces the chance of getting or spreading STDs.
 So the thing to do is to use condoms with your IUD.

-Serious problems from IUDs are not at all common, but there are some risks and warning signs you should know about.
+Serious problems from IUDs are not at all common, but there are some risks and warning signs to look out for.